 Are you CBD Curious?
-Heard about this amazing new compound that can heal almost anything, it seems, and want to know more?
+Heard about this amazing new compound that everyone is talking about and want to know more?

 CBD is not, of course, “new”.
 Civilizations have been using hemp, and therefore CBD for thousands of years.
 But, it definitely is “hot”.

-CBD stands for cannabidiol, and is one of over 100 cannabinoids found in the cannabis plant (there are thought to be over 100!).
-Cannabinoids are the active compounds in cannabis that make it useful and desired.
-THC, or tetrahyrdocannibinol, is the most well-know cannabinoid, because it is responsible for the “high” feeling you get when you ingest cannabis.
+CBD stands for cannabidiol, a cannabinoid found in the cannabis plant.
+Cannabinoids are the active compounds in cannabis that make it useful and desired, and there are over 100 cannabinoids that have been discovered.
+THC, or tetrahyrdocannibinol, is the most well-known cannabinoid, because it is responsible for the “high” feeling you get when you ingest cannabis.

 1. Daily wellness: Nurse Sue said once that taking a dose of CBD daily, like a vitamin, makes her feel more “resilient” all day.
 So who doesn’t want that superpower??
 We recommend taking 10-20 mg a day in capsule or tincture form.
 Click here to see our recommendations.